Nsustain/nsustain.com/README.md

 to host it, then Kubernetes would be perfect for you.
-If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster tp deploy, easier to maintain.
+If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy, easier to maintain.
 Docker Compose tends to have less configs to take care of.

 <br>